JustMBC/RPCSim/README.md

 =======================================

-I have made changes which are documented in this GitHub Repository
+I have made changes which are documented in this GitHub Repository. - Matthew

 after compiling, run by bashing:
 ./sim --config ./config/CONFIG_FILE.xml

 The output file is a binary file with its name set in the config.xml file.

-It is read by using readResultNewest.py.
+It can be read by using readResultNewest.py.
 Bash: python readResultNewest.py binaryFileName.bin csvFileName.csv